 This page explains the live service and what it means for new tax credit claims as well as for existing tax credit claimants.

-Claims for tax credits in live service areas
+- Claims for tax credits by live service claimants

 When UC started in April 2013, the IT system used was developed by private contractors.
 Following a programme ‘reset’, DWP decided to build their own digital IT system that would run alongside the existing system.
 Areas using the original system are known as ‘live service areas’.